 If the market conditions do not allow for the entire order to be filled immediately, the order is canceled.
 This can result in missed opportunities, especially in fast-moving markets.

-Large Market FOK Orders can have a significant impact on stock prices, especially in markets with low liquidity.
+Large FOK Orders can have a significant impact on stock prices, especially in markets with low liquidity.
 This can lead to unfavorable price changes and increased transaction costs.

 Market FOK Orders offer limited flexibility compared to other order types.
 They require immediate execution and do not allow for partial fills, which can be a disadvantage in certain trading strategies.